RodricBr/Bash-Command-Injection/README.md

 # base#number == performing calculations between different arithmetic bases [base#]number
 #                base is a decimal integer between 2 and 36 that specifies the arithmetic base. (default is base 10)

-# Enclosing two arithmetic expansion inside of each other, so that 2#10011010 (octal "154" to binary is "10011010") is equal to 154 (octal)
+# Enclosing two arithmetic expansion inside of each other, so that 2#10011010 (decimal "154" to binary is "10011010") is equal to 154
+# This is a method I found that works but is a little confusing:
 # Text to octal: "http://www.unit-conversion.info/texttools/octal/"
 # Decimal to binary: "https://www.rapidtables.com/convert/number/decimal-to-binary.html"
 # 167 150 157 :: 10100111 = w; 10010110 = h; 10011101 = o

 ### 3.4: $(( $((1<<1))#10100011 ))
-# Is exatcly the same concept as I mentioned previously (at 2.4), and we're left with 163 (octal)
+# Is exatcly the same concept as I mentioned previously (at 2.4), and we're left with 163 (decimal)

 # Conclusion:
 # This whole mess will give us the result $'\154\163', which is "ls"
+# or echo -e "\0154\163" to print it as a string

 # Image explanation, by @sirifu4k1
 # https://pbs.twimg.com/media/FqJd-irakAEBPh_.jpg